A Fazenda 13

-A Fazenda 13, known as A Fazenda 13: Um Celeiro de Lendas (English: The Farm 13: A Barn of Legends) is the thirteenth season of the Brazilian reality television series A Fazenda, which premiered Tuesday, September 14, 2021, at 10:30 / 9:30 p.m.
+A Fazenda 13 was the thirteenth season of the Brazilian reality television series A Fazenda, which premiered Tuesday, September 14, 2021, at 10:30 / 9:30 p.m.
 (BRT / AMT) on RecordTV, following a sneak peek episode that aired on September 13.

+On December 16, 2021, digital influencer Rico Melquiades won the competition with 77.47% of the public vote over personal trainer Bil Araújo (18.83%), writer Solange Gomes (3.70%) and digital influencer Marina Ferrari (2.77%).

 Overview

 Development

 Adriane Galisteu replaced Marcos Mion as the main host, thus becoming the show's first female host.
 Lidi Lisboa and Lucas Selfie replaced Victor Sarro as the show's online hosts and correspondents.

 Like the previous season, the contestants moved into the Farm on Sunday, September 12, 2021, two days before the season premiere.

 Contestants

 The first seven celebrities were officially revealed by RecordTV on September 9.
 They were: Victor Pecoraro, Mussunzinho, Liziane Gutierrez, Nego do Borel, Tati Quebra-Barraco, Bil Araújo and Mileide Mihaile.
 On September 10, two more celebrities were announced: Dayane Mello and Valentina Francavilla.
 Medrado, Gui Araujo and Marina Ferrari were unveiled on September 11–13, through the show's profile on TikTok.
 On September 13, another two celebrities were also confirmed: MC Gui and Tiago Piquilo.
 Solange Gomes and Rico Melquiades were the last two celebrities announced in advance on September 14.
 The final four contestants (Aline Mineiro, Dynho Alves, Erasmo Viana and Erika Schneider) who completed the season's full lineup of celebrities were only confirmed during the season premiere.
 On September 17, Sthe Matos was chosen by the public as the 21st and final contestant of the season due to the Warehouse twist.
 Following Medrado's walking from the game, Lary Bottino was revealed as her replacement on September 29, 2021.